Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Update-AzGalleryImageVersion.md

 ### -TargetRegion
 The target regions where the Image Version is going to be replicated to.
 This property is updatable.
+To construct, see NOTES section for TARGETREGION properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Compute.Models.Api20190301.ITargetRegion[]